Welcome to My AIM Global Review!

 Anyway, before I answer your question, it’s important that you understand what an MLM and a pyramid scheme are and whether these two are the same thing or not -- and that I’ll answer in a bit.

 I’ll also talk about what AIM Global is about, its compensation plan, pros and cons, controversies (if there’s any, who knows?), and whether it’s a good program for you or not.
-Plus, I’ll share with you my #1 recommended program that’s helped individuals make money online -- no capital and recruitment involved!
+Plus, I’ll share with you my #1 recommended program that’s truly the best opportunity to start online business.

 What Is AIM Global About?